 In celiac disease, a specific protein called gluten actually damages the small intestine.
 This makes the body less able to absorb many important nutrients.
 Gluten is found in wheat and also other grains, such as rye, triticale and barley.
 The symptoms of celiac disease include: chronic diarrhea, weight loss, cramps, bloating, fatigue and anemia.

-Do you have a list of foods that contain or may contain wheat?
+Which foods contain or may contain wheat

 The safest way to avoid a wheat related reaction is to avoid all food and products that contain or may contain wheat.
 Stricter Canadian guidelines require that wheat-containing products are clearly labelled.
 The ingredient list will say “contains: wheat” if it contains this ingredient.